GED In New Hampshire

 Phone: 603.271.3454

-How to get a GED in New Hampshire?
+How to get a GED New Hampshire diploma?

 New Hampshire is using the GED and HiSET exams for the state’s HSE testing program.
 To earn your HSE diploma in New Hampshire, you’ll need to pass the four subtests of the GED exam or the five separate tests that form the HiSET exam.
 The subject fields covered in the GED exam are Math, Science, English Language, and Social Studies.
 The HiSET has individual writing and reading tests, so five in total.